 Advancing to the next level

 It’s always important to aim for the next level.
-I’m not sure how much time I’ll dedicate for this, but I’m certain two weeks should be enough as the foundation is already set.
+I’m not sure how much time I’ll dedicate to this, but I’m certain two weeks should be enough as the foundation is already set.

 I’ll go to at least two user group meetings, I think carpenters have those too.
 Hanging around with master carpenters, and maybe attending a demo or two will surely rub off some skills for me too.
 I’ll just have to be careful not to attend any of those IKEA sponsored get-togethers, as I won’t be working on mass-produced stuff – my carpentry skills will be unique and they’ll be used to produce unique results!